 Speckled gall wasp (Cynips mirabilis)

 Pest description and damage Over 400 galls have been identified on oak.
 The feeding of several species of oak gall wasp larvae causes these leaf galls.
 Typical galls are enlarged or swollen plant tissues.
 These may assume several forms, depending on the species of wasp.
 The main gall wasp on Oregon white oak includes Andricus quercuscalifornicus, which forms large (up to 4 to 5 inches in diameter), persistent, apple-like galls on twigs.
 Another species, Bassettia ligni, causes seed-like galls under the bark of branches that often girdle and kill the branch.
-Besbicus mirabilis, forms mottled, spherical galls up to 1 inch in diameter on the underside of leaves, and Neuroterus saltatorius, forms mustard-seed-like galls (roughly 0.04 inch in diameter) on lower leaf surfaces that drop in the fall and jump around like Mexican jumping beans (caused by activity of the enclosed larvae).
+Cynips mirabilis forms mottled, spherical galls up to 1 inch in diameter on the underside of leaves, and Neuroterus saltatorius forms mustard-seed-like galls (roughly 0.04 inch in diameter) on lower leaf surfaces that drop in the fall and jump around like Mexican jumping beans (caused by activity of the enclosed larvae).

-The California gallfly causes the largest and most conspicuous of the galls on oak, achieving a diameter of 1 to 4 inches.
+The California gall wasp causes the largest and most conspicuous of the galls on oak, achieving a diameter of 1 to 4 inches or more.
 This twig gall is often called an oak apple.
 It starts out green and in time becomes red on the sunny side.
 Later in the season, the gall turns brown or greyish just before the adult wasps chew their way out.
 The gall does no apparent damage to the tree and is removed easily without harming the twig.
 During its development, the gall may host up to a dozen larvae.